-The reader is invited to verify in a similar manner that $\lim_{q\to \infty} (\psi(q)/q)''=-\int_{[0,1]} e^{-qx} x\La(dx)$ which implies that $q\mapsto \psi(q)/q$ is asymptotically concave.
-Our argument does not make use of this fact. \end{proof} The following deterministic lemma is a crucial step in our analysis.
-It overcomes the need for a priori estimates necessary for the method of \cite{darnor} to apply, as discussed in the Introduction. \begin{lemma} Suppose $f,g:[a,b]\mapsto{\mathbb R}$ are deterministic c\`adl\`ag functions such that
+The following deterministic lemma is a crucial step in our analysis.
+It overcomes the need for a priori estimates necessary for the method of \cite{darnor} to apply, as discussed in the \hyperref[sec1]{Introduction}. \begin{lemma} Suppose $f,g\dvtx[a,b]\mapsto{\mathbb R}$ are deterministic c\`{a}dl\`{a}g functions such that

 for some $c<\infty$.
-If in addition $f(x)g(x) > 0$, $x\in [a,b]$ whenever $f(x) \neq 0$, then both
+If, in addition, $f(x)g(x) > 0$, $x\in[a,b]$ whenever $f(x) \neq0$, then both